junxit/us-congress-bills-113/metadata.md

 - 2014-03-31 — Committee on Energy and Natural Resources.
 Reported by Senator Landrieu without amendment.
 With written report No. 113-141.
 - 2014-03-31 — Committee on Energy and Natural Resources.
 Reported by Senator Landrieu without amendment.
 With written report No. 113-141.
 - 2014-03-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 339.
+- 2014-06-05 — Message on Senate action sent to the House.
+- 2014-06-05 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3461-3464; text as passed Senate: CR S3461-3462)
+- 2014-06-05 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3461-3464; text as passed Senate: CR S3461-3462)